plisovyi/lisovyi.net/README.md

 ### Running locally

+The site will be available at http://localhost:4000 after running the following command:

 ```shell
 bundle exec jekyll serve
 ```

-The site will be available at http://localhost:4000